yashodharhajare-wq/job-Automation-Project/v2_automated_Input/README.md

 This tool automates the job application workflow by connecting a **browser bookmark (JavaScript)** with a **Python backend server**.

-With a single click on a job listing page (only StepStone)through bookmark, job details are extracted and sent to a local Python server, which then:
+With a single click on a job listing page (only StepStone), job details are extracted and sent to a local Python server, which then:

 * Creates a structured folder

-* Generates a customized cover letter from Templete
+* Generates a customized cover letter
 * Updates an Excel tracker

 ---